s6hebern/Python/README.md

 More coming soon ;)

 Attention:
-Many scripts are "Dummy scripts", which means that they have to be adjusted, e.g. by using correct filenames!
+Many scripts are "Dummy scripts", which means that they have to be adjusted, e.g. by using correct filenames, output formats and so on!